Fighting for Everything by Laura Kaye

 Much of this book is focused on Noah’s recovery which was overwhelming, tear-inducing, and beautifully uplifting to watch.
 Noah was a hard character to read because he’s just so raw, angry, and damaged and while I can understand it, he treats Kristina pretty badly.
 But she sticks by him and I’m in awe of her level of friendship, dedication, and love.
 Kristina was just the type of person you want as a friend and I loved how down to earth she was.
 But even she can’t stand up to everything and this is where things fall apart in the friendship.
 As a small complaint, I wish there had been another sex scene towards the end when Noah and Kristina finally work things out.
 There is no dating in this book and every time they have sex it’s unexpected for them, full of turmoil, and often ends in hurtful words and actions.
 It would have been nice to see a softer, sweeter side to their intimacy.

-Character with severe PTSD and growing depression
+Hero with severe PTSD and growing depression

 References to ex-veterans and suicide